namsor/namsor-java-sdk2/docs/SocialApi.md

 # **phoneCodeBatch**
 > BatchFirstLastNamePhoneCodedOut phoneCodeBatch(batchFirstLastNamePhoneNumberIn)

-[USES 11 UNITS] Infer the likely country and phone prefix, of up to 100 personal names, detecting automatically the local context given a name and formatted / unformatted phone number.
+[USES 11 UNITS PER NAME] Infer the likely country and phone prefix, of up to 100 personal names, detecting automatically the local context given a name and formatted / unformatted phone number.

 ### Example
 ```java